Malvaceae Info: Genera of Malvaceae

 1. J. A. Tate's erection of the genus Andeimalva [2] is recognised.

-3. The South American genus Bordasia [b] (described in 2003) is tentatively recognised.
+3. The South American genera Bordasia [b] (described in 2003) and Spirabutilon (described in 2009) are tentatively recognised.

 The separation of Tropidococcus [c] from Modiolastrum is not recognised (see discussion below).
 Similarly the separation of Navaea from Lavatera is not recognised, pending a resolution of generic boundaries within the Malva+Lavatera clade.
 The separation of Excentrodendron from Burrertiodendron [d, e, 12] is not recognised.